-Our Assistant Curator Georgina looks back at 2017 and for this festive season, she shows us some iconic Christmas stamp designs by illustrator Axel Scheffler.
+This festive season Assistant Curator Georgina shows us some iconic Christmas stamp designs made by illustrator Axel Scheffler.

 Now we have moved into our new home here at The Postal Museum it’s a chance to start new projects.
 I’ve been asked to continue listing and housing our huge collection of stamp artwork.
 The collection consists of the adopted designs by the commissioned artists, which made it on to our postage stamps, but also all the submissions that were less successful.
 When looking through a box last week thinking about a theme to blog about this Christmas I came across original paintings by Axel Scheffler for his Christmas stamp issue of 2012.

 Axel Scheffler is a German born illustrator now living and working in London.
 Many people will recognise his work from his collaboration with Julia Donaldson on ‘The Gruffalo’, a children’s book about a mouse and a terrifying monster.
 The seven stamps produced by Scheffler feature iconic Christmas images; Father Christmas, a reindeer, a robin and a snowman.
 His playful depiction of these characters makes them instantly likeable.

 The above images are the final adopted designs – produced by Scheffler – to be used in the stamps.
 I especially like the robin holding the star, I think he looks a little suspicious.
 You can see that the images don’t currently have backgrounds.
 The colour blocks below are two of many Scheffler produced to use as backdrops for his characters.
 He has also added some trees or a snowy ground to one or two of the final stamps.